StolenCheese/modular-synth/README.md

 A Cambridge CS Part 1B Project

 ## Dependencies
 Make sure to have SuperCollider from https://supercollider.github.io/downloads.html installed, or the program will not run!
-The program is built off of there excellent platform.
+The program is built off of their excellent platform.

 ## Description
 A visual "old-school synth" style graphical interface for the SuperCollider language.